craigbuckler/optimalworks/src/pages/service/knowledge.md

 > these are by far the best JavaScript video tutorials I have found
 <cite>PA</cite>

-Craig has trained personnel in modern web development techniques in companies including The Wall Street Journal and The Institute of Chartered Accountants in England and Wales.
+Craig has trained personnel in modern web development techniques in companies including The Wall Street Journal, The Institute of Chartered Accountants in England and Wales, Plymouth University, and Empello.

 [*Please contact us to discuss your requirements&hellip;*]([root]contact/)